Egan & Prindeville

-Egan & Prindeville was an architectural firm active in Chicago, Illinois from 1897 to 1914 which gained prominence designing Roman Catholic structures, including the Cathedral of Cathedral of St. Paul (1906).
+Egan & Prindeville was an architectural firm active in Chicago, Illinois from 1897 to 1914 which gained prominence designing Roman Catholic structures, including the Cathedral of St. Paul (1906) at Pittsburgh, Pennsylvania.

-The firm was founded by James J. Egan, FAIA, (1839—1914), and Charles Prindeville.
+The firm was founded by James J. Egan, FAIA, (1839—1914) and Charles Prindeville (1868 —1947).

 Partners

-Born in Cork, Ireland, Egan came to Chicago around the time of the Great Chicago Fire and became involved in the reconstruction.
+James J. Egan was born in Cork, Ireland in 1839.
+Egan came to Chicago around the time of the Great Chicago Fire and became involved in the reconstruction.

 Egan was a partner in Armstrong & Egan and Egan & Kirkland before he entered into partnership with Prindeville.
 The firm continued after Egan's death in 1914 under Charles Prindeville.

 Charles Henry Prindeville was born in Chicago in 1868.
 In 1914, he was president of the Illinois Chapter of the American Institute of Architects.
 Prindeville died June 16, 1947.